AdityanRajesh7/HustleSafe/README.md

 ...all for a payout of **₹180–₹350**.

-> GigShield doesn't need to be impenetrable.
+> HustleSafe doesn't need to be impenetrable.
 It needs to make fraud **economically irrational** compared to simply working a delivery shift.

 ---

 ## 10. Premium Model — Feasibility & Worker Value

-This section demonstrates that GigShield's pricing is simultaneously **financially sustainable** for the insurer and **meaningfully useful** for the worker — not just affordable on paper.
+This section demonstrates that HustleSafe's pricing is simultaneously **financially sustainable** for the insurer and **meaningfully useful** for the worker — not just affordable on paper.

 ### 10.1 Earnings Baseline (Bangalore, Swiggy/Zomato, 2026)